 Ukraine also offers one of Europe’s fastest-growing markets for information technology application development.Click to tweet

 Companies in Eastern Europe are becoming increasingly more attractive to businesses for their offshore software development.
 With over 200,000 software development professionals available, Ukraine is one of many Eastern European nations becoming popular as an offshore/nearshore location for Western countries.

 The suitable location allows Western companies to hire skilled developers who will be working comfortable hours in the main office in any European country.
 The time zone difference with the US is about 6 hours, which can affect productivity.
 However, Ukrainian developers are very flexible and manage their time well to work efficiently.

 Personalities & Identities of Ukrainian IT Specialists

-Having spent time here I note that there is a substantial difference in the mentality of people who grew up in the Soviet Union to those being born after it’s collapse.
-This is particularly evident in the software industry where the workforce, technologists, management and executives are relatively young.
+Having spent time here, I note that there is a substantial difference in the mentality of people who grew up in the Soviet Union compared to those born after its collapse.
+This is particularly evident in the software industry, where the workforce, technologists, management, and executives are relatively young.
 They are also much more proactive and less socially conservative than their parent’s generation.